 So when I saw that H&M was announcing their third annual Global Change Awards this week, I was intrigued.
 H&M has a lot of sustainability goals and practices, but it is also synonymous with "fast fashion" clothes that are meant to be worn one season and then thrown away.

 The dichotomy between the sustainable image H&M wants to project, and the darker side of fast fashion waste made me realize how hard it is to define a leader.
 On the one hand, they are a global brand with what looks like real intentions to do the right thing.
-On the other hand, they’re linked to manufacturers polluting the water and poisoning their workers1.
+On the other hand, they're linked to manufacturers polluting the water and poisoning their workers according to Dirty Fashion.

 So is it wrong to keep loving them?
 I decided to dig into fashion in general and H&M in particular.